-Longtime NASCAR driver Kurt Busch is known for his no-nonsense attitude, and it's gotten him into trouble more times than once during his career.
+Longtime NASCAR driver Kurt Busch is known for his no-nonsense attitude, and it's gotten him into trouble more times than once during his nearly 25-year career.
 His nickname is "The Outlaw" after all.

 If you're unfamiliar with Kurt's past, or you're just looking to watch some good old fashioned drama unfold, you should check out the below video showing his comments from 2012, after Fox Sports reporter Bob Pockrass asked him a question that definitely ruffled his feathers.

-He told ESPN.com by phone that he wasn't entirely sure if Busch would return to driving after the suspension was over.
+Kurt Busch's outburst got him suspended for a week, and Phoenix Racing team owner James Finch wasn't very too thrilled about his driver's antics.
+He told ESPN.com by phone that he wasn't entirely sure if Busch would return to the team after the suspension was over.
 Finch stated, "If he's going to kill himself, I'm not going to be in the airplane with him.
 If that's what he's planning on doing, I am going to get out."

 Busch's stint with Phoenix Racing wouldn't even last a full season, as he and the team parted ways in October 2012.
 He finished the rest of the season with Furniture Row Racing.

 While many people agreed that Busch was in the wrong to mix it up with Pockrass, three-time NASCAR Cup Series champion Tony Stewart actually came to Busch's defense.
 He explained on his SiriusXM show Tony Stewart Live that "Bob Pockrass is probably the biggest mixer in the whole media center," and that he thought Busch's comments after the Dover were right on the money.
 Now, Tony himself has been known to mix it up with the media a time or two, so maybe his endorsement wasn't the best one.